Champii/Rock/README.md

 `id a = a + a`
 We would have constrained `a` to types that implement [`Num`](https://github.com/Champii/Rock/blob/master/std/src/num.rk)

-Note that this example would still be valid, as `Int64`, `Float64` and `String` are all implementors of `Num`
+Note that this example would still be valid, as `Int64`, `Float64` and `String` are all implementors of `Num`.
 `String` is nowhere at its place here, and only implements `+` for string concatenation.
-Should change in the future with more traits like `Add` in rust
+This should change in the future with more traits like `Add` in rust

 ### Custom infix operator